shakakira/onejs/README.md

 ## Using the NodeJS Core Library

-Many modules of the standard NodeJS library is able to be used by web projects, as well.
+Many modules of the core NodeJS library is able to be used by web projects, as well.
 OneJS has an 'install' command that converts demanded remote NodeJS module to a package on the fly:

 ```javascript
 > onejs install assert path url